Nazeeefa/Dinoflagellates/README.md

 ### Files:

 - toolkit.md contains information on analysis tools.
-- data.md has recent draft notes on analyses.
+- data.md has draft notes on data and analyses.
 - bash.md contains a list of commands